 The Biggest Issue: Liners Fade Over Time

-The most common problem with a vinyl liner pool is that the liner will fade over time, and it is susceptible to punctures.
-While new liners are very thick and durable, their life expectancy is still around ten years, and you’ll start to notice them age well before that.
+The most common problem with a vinyl liner pool is that it will fade over time and is susceptible to punctures.
+While new liners are very thick and durable, their life expectancy is still around ten years, and you’ll notice them age well before that.

 Getting the Most Out of Your Liner